-The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 3.2.
-Point emissions are summed up to diffuse emissions for each GNFR sector, since no information was available about the characterization of the point sources in terms of injection height.
+The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 2.6.1.
+Point emissions are summed up to diffuse emissions for each GNFR sector, since no information was available about the characterisation of the point sources in terms of injection height.
 Conservative mass horizontal interpolation has been applied to map the emissions on the actual model domain.
 Vertical splitting has been applied for each GNFR sector adapting the vertical injection profiles provided by TNO to the actual model levels.
-Temporal emission profiles for each GNFR sector, as they were provided by TNO, have been applied considering local hour (i.e. the time zones shift has been taken into account).
+Temporal emission profiles for each GNFR sector, as they were provided by TNO, have been applied considering local hour (i.e. the time zones shift has been considered).

-PM2.5 has been speciated following the TNO table as a function of country and sector and AERO3 species size fractions below 2.5 $\mu$ m.
-The coarse component (PM10-PM2.5) has not been speciated and it was associated to ACOARS variable (Binkowski and Shankar, 1995) (Binwkonski et al. 1999).
+PM2.5 has been speciated following the TNO table as a function of country and sector and AERO3 (Binkowski and Shankar, 1995; Binkowski, 1999) species size fractions below 2.5 μ m.
+The coarse component (PM10 - PM2.5) was associated to unspeciated coarse mode since MINNI dispersion model considers all the secondary aerosol fraction as PM2.5.
+This method leaves the detailed chemical speciation out but ensures mass convervation.